Kiss Me Deadly: Plot

 Hammer's friend, Nick the auto mechanic, who helped defuse bombs planted in Hammer's car, is then murdered.
+Carl's thugs kidnap Hammer and take him to an isolated beach house, where another of their associates, Dr. G. E. Soberin (revealed to be responsible for the murders of Christina and Nick), injects him with sodium pentothal before interrogating him.

+Carl Evello comes in to question him, but gets nothing.
+Mike manages to work one hand free from the ropes.
+He calls out and Carl returns.
+He lures Carl over and knocks him out.
+Mike pretends to be Evello and summons Sugar in to kill Mike.
+Sugar enters the darkened room and stabs his boss, thinking it is Mike.
+Mike kills Sugar and escapes.

-Carl's thugs kidnap Hammer and take him to an isolated beach house, where another of their associates, Dr. G. E. Soberin (revealed to be Christina and Nick's murderer), injects him with sodium pentothal before interrogating him.
-Hammer slips free of his bonds, kills Carl and Sugar, and escapes.
-He locates the suspiciously-hot box, which burns his arm, in a locker at the Hollywood Athletic Club, but when he goes to his friend Lieutenant Murphy for help, Murphy warns him off, hinting it has to do with a top-secret government experiment akin to the Manhattan Project.
+Mike determines that Christina had hidden a key for him to find.
+In a locker at the Hollywood Athletic Club, he locates the suspiciously hot box, which burns his arm.
+But when he goes to his friend Lieutenant Murphy for help, Murphy warns him off, hinting it has to do with a top-secret government experiment akin to the Manhattan Project.

 Hammer goes back to the beach house.
 Before he arrives, Lily, now revealed to be an imposter named Gabrielle, is there with Soberin.
 They have the box, and have Velda locked in a bedroom.
 Gabrielle shoots Soberin to get the box for herself.
 With his dying words, Soberin urges the insatiably curious Gabrielle not to open it.

-When Hammer comes into the room, Gabrielle says "Kiss me, Mike" and shoots him.
+When Hammer comes into the room, Gabrielle says, "Kiss me, Mike," and shoots him.
 She then opens the box, which emits a blinding light and piercing sound.
 Gabrielle screams and bursts into flames.
-Hammer, wounded, struggles to his feet, and looks for Velda.
+Hammer, wounded, struggles to his feet and looks for Velda.
 Together, the pair flee the burning house, helping each other along the beach to the ocean as the house explodes behind them and becomes consumed in flames.